 The "Kinship Care" model covers educational as well as living expenses for children.
-Children in this program either have parents who cannot afford to care for them or who have been orphaned.
+Children in this program either have parents who cannot afford to care for them or who have been orphaned by the 2015 earthquake.
 NYF finds the child's nearest kin and provides support for the family to cover the child's education and upbringing.

 The two major earthquakes in 2015 left displaced thousands of families and left many children homeless or without families who could support them.